 Skills offers content in multiple formats to maximize your learning experience:

-- Video courses: Our video courses enable you to learn at your own pace.
-Tools like bookmarks, discussion boards, exercise files, notes, and learning checks can help you learn efficiently, retain knowledge, and measure newly learned skills.
+- Video courses: Like to learn at your own pace?
+Tools like bookmarks, discussion boards, exercise files, notes, and learning checks can help you learn efficiently, retain knowledge, and measure your new skills.
 And be sure to check out the following specialized video courses:

-- Interactive courses (premium and business plans only): Starting something new doesn’t have to be intimidating.
+- Interactive courses (premium and business plans only): Want to try out your new skills?
 Practice as you learn with hands-on coding challenges and guided feedback.

-- Projects (premium and business plans only): You’re a serious developer wanting to practice your skills.
-Projects are for the dev who’s ready to be challenged, providing feedback during real-life coding tasks.
+- Projects (premium and business plans only): Up for a challenge?
+Projects are for the dev who’s ready to put their new skills to the test, providing feedback during real-life coding tasks.

 - Qwiklabs: Ready to gear up for your ACE exam or just get more proficient in Google Cloud?
 Through Skills’ partnership with Google Cloud, you can get real cloud environment credentials and labs.